-Even if you’ve made some progress, challenge yourself to think about how you can improve even at your #winning.
+Even if you’ve made some progress, challenge yourself to think about how you can improve even when you’re winning.
 There’s always something to learn and improve upon.
 THAT’S what is going to really put you on the fast track.
 Plus, you want to make sure you’re attributing your success to the right drivers.
 And I think figuring this out is often what separates being good from being great.

 Now that you have an idea of how and why I came to my own self-assessment, I’ll guide you through how to do your own!
-I hope y’all are excited, cuz I am (clearly!!!).
+I hope y’all love this as much as I do.

 Conducting a Self-Assessment: Why Should You Do One?

-There are probably a million ways to conduct a SA, and to be honest, mine looked like tons of scribbles in a notebook that were eventually compiled onto a whiteboard (my fave).
-And then recompiled onto Evernote etc. etc. But I wanted to put something together to GUIDE you through YOURS.
+There are probably a million ways to conduct a self-assessment and to be honest, mine looked like tons of scribbles in a notebook that was eventually compiled onto a whiteboard (my fave).
+And then recompiled onto Evernote as it evolved.
+But I wanted to put something together to guide you through yours.